On the modified $J$-equation: Preliminaries

 Also if $\lambda_i \geq \lambda_j$ then

 Finally, we compute

 Thus for all $w=(w_1,\ldots,w_n) \in \R^n$ we have

-The above computations show that all of the required statements hold if $\e$ is sufficiently small. \end{proof} In particular, the properties (3), (4) together with \eqref{derivative formulas} imply that $F_{-\e} \colon \cM_K \to \R$ is convex for $\e \in (0,\e_1)$.
-However, we need a strong convexity property as follows:
+The above computations show that all of the required statements hold if $\e$ is sufficiently small. \end{proof} Thus combining with \eqref{derivative formulas}, we know that $F_{-\e} \colon \cM_K \to \R$ is convex for $\e \in (0,\e_1)$ (\cf \cite{And94,Ger96,Spr05}).
+However, we need a stronger convexity property as follows: